tereom/tereom_site/content/author/admin/_index.md

 in CONABIO (Mexico's National Commission of Biodiversity) where I do statistical analysis related to biodiversity.

-I also enjoy teaching, I teach statistic courses to master students in Data Science and to bachelors in Mathematics and Actuarial Sciences at ITAM.
-Lastly, I love R, I am co-organizer of [R-Ladies CDMX](http://meetup.com/rladiescdmx/) and I regularly give short courses in R.
+I also enjoy teaching, I teach statistics courses to master students in Data Science and to bachelors in Mathematics and Actuarial Sciences at ITAM.

+Lastly, I love R, I am co-organizer of [R-Ladies CDMX](http://meetup.com/rladiescdmx/) and I often do custom R training (introduction to R, survey data analysis in R,...).